 In intimate conversation-like interview sessions he will share excerpts from his life with me, while I film him.

 Of course I carry my mom’s pain inside of me, and I will never forget how he didn't take responsibility and didn't support her and me in all those years.
-But I want to heal our relationship and transform this pain, as I myself am slowly transitioning into parenthood and want to have an open clear heart for my partner, devoid of fear and projections.
+But I want to heal our relationship and transform this pain, as I myself have transitioned into parenthood and want to cultivate an open clear heart for my partner, devoid of fear and projections.

 The project is about forgiveness, about radical vulnerability, about openness, and about love.
 Between a daughter and her VATER.